agentrickard/domain/README.txt

 ----
 6.3 Database Schema

-The Domain Access module creates one table in a Drupal installation.
-It contains the following structure:
+The Domain Access module creates two tables in a Drupal installation.  {domain} contains the following structure:

   - domain_id